cj-a-murillo/ftw-de-bootcamp-grp3/act1-chinook-data-modeling/DOC-GUIDE.md

   *(E.g., SQL joins, window functions, dbt builds/tests, schema design.)*

 - **Team Learnings:**
   *(E.g., collaboration in shared environments, version control, importance of documentation.)*
+   - Team collaboration, working together on the same codebase or data environment taught us the importance of communication.

 - **Real-World Connection:**
   *(How this exercise relates to actual data engineering workflows in industry.)*